 Vandy Beth Glenn is a Georgia native, writer, editor, public speaker, skeptic, marathoner, cosplayer, former Naval officer, former grad student, lawsuit plaintiff, unsuccessful guitarist, future beauty pageant winner, future flying car driver, and transwoman.
-She lives in Decatur, Georgia, with her human partner, four feline dependents, a Mac Pro, a shed full of half-finished projects, far too many unread books, and an ever-growing DVD collection.
+She lives in Decatur, Georgia, with her human partner, two feline dependents, a Mac, a shed full of half-finished projects, far too many unread books, and an ever-growing DVD collection.
 She attended the University of Georgia, but hopes you won’t let be a thing.

 In October 2007 she was fired from her job at the Georgia General Assembly for announcing her intention to change gender from male to female, a move her boss described as “inappropriate” while ejecting her from the state capitol.
 With the help of Lambda Legal she brought a federal case before the federal court for the Northern District of Georgia and later the federal Court of Appeals for the Eleventh Circuit.
 Both courts—four unanimous judges—described her firing as “illegal” and required the state government to take her back at work in December 2011.
 She has been back under the Gold Dome ever since, and the state’s institutions have somehow (thus far) managed to refrain from crumbling.